antaldaniel/dataandlyrics/content/post/2021-04-14-bandcamp-librarian-2/index.md

 Accordingly, the five most representative genres or styles in our collection are rock, hip-hop, electronic, alternative and pop.

 A more refined perspective is gained after clustering the tracks based on their tag probability values.
-The algorithm proposes three clusters by default, crystallized around the rock (alternative/pop), hip-hop, and electronic (ambient/dance) genres:
+The algorithm proposes three clusters by default, crystallized around the `rock (alternative/pop)`, `hip-hop`, and `electronic (ambient/dance)` genres:

 {{< figure src="/img/bandcamp_librarian/Listen_Local_Clusters.jpeg" title="Listen Local Clusters" numbered="true" >}}